VCCRI/VPOT/README.md

     Inputs :
     * location for output file+prefix
-    * VPOT prioritiy output
+    * VPOT Priority Output List (VPOL)
     * a percentile value [1-99] for quick summary statistic

     Output :
     * statistic VPOT Priority Output List (VPOL)

-* **merge**     - merge multiple VPOT priority output files into a single VPOT priority output file this option provide the ability to merge various VPOLs into one single VPOL.
+* **merge**     - merge multiple VPOT priority output list files into a single VPOT priority output list file this option provide the ability to merge various VPOLs into one single VPOL.
 This function allows large cohorts to be split into small groups to speed up proritisation processing and then output to be re-consolidated back into one single large cohort VPOL for downstream analysis or filtering.

     Inputs :
     * location for output file+prefix
-    * file containing a list of input VPOT prioritiy output files
+    * file containing a list of VPOT Priority Output List (VPOL)

     Output :
     * merged VPOT Priority Output List (VPOL)